 The third-party apps are just better.
 This one is definitely down to personal preference, but as someone who has jumped back and forth between iOS and Android as long as both platforms have existed, I've been consistently blown away by the quality of apps built by iOS developers, and mostly disappointed in their Android counterparts.

 Don't get me wrong — there's great software and developers on Android, but they're harder to find, in my experience.
-My favorite Twitter app, Tweetbot 5, is an iOS exclusive, for example; by contrast, the best third-party Twitter app I've encountered on Android, Fenix 2, strongly pales in comparison.
-My colleague Henry T. Casey and I love using Bear to compose blog posts on our Macs and iPhones, but we've struggled to find a note-taking app on Android as comprehensive and slick.
+One of our favorite Twitter apps, Tweetbot 5, is an iOS exclusive, for example; by contrast, one of the best third-party Twitter apps we've encountered on Android, Fenix 2, strongly pales in comparison.
+One of our staff members, Henry T. Casey, loves using Bear to compose blog posts on his Mac and iPhone, but we've struggled to find a note-taking app on Android as comprehensive and slick.

-The selection and availability of iPhone cases, screen protectors, car mounts and other goodies is simply far greater than you'll find for any other phone, and that's more important than most people realize.
-Over the past year and a half, I've used a Pixel 3 as my daily driver.
-As someone who likes to regularly switch up my phone's case to keep it feeling fresh, I've been extremely disappointed with the lack of options for Google's handsets. iPhone owners will never have that problem.
+The selection and availability of iPhone cases, screen protectors, car mounts and other goodies is simply far greater than you'll find for any other phone, and that's more important than most people realize. iPhone owners will never have the problem of not finding a case to their liking.

 There's no bloatware.
 No matter how you buy your iPhone, where you buy it from or what iPhone you buy, you won't see any bloatware preinstalled when you boot it up for the first time.
 That means it's clean from the very start, with no power- or data-siphoning apps you didn't ask for sabotaging things behind the scenes.

-Android buyers who purchase unlocked phones without a service agreement will have better luck avoiding bloatware.
+Android buyers who purchase one of the best unlocked phones without a service agreement will have better luck avoiding bloatware.
 It also depends on the company.
-For example, unlocked Pixel phones aren't mired down by any third-party apps; on the other hand, it's not totally unheard of for some unlocked handsets to come with the odd unwelcome sponsored software.
+For example, unlocked Pixel phones aren't mired down by any third-party apps; on the other hand, it's not totally unheard of for some unlocked handsets to come with the odd unwelcome sponsored software (or ads).

 You get quicker software updates.
-Android phones get fewer updates than iPhones, and when they do, they happen less frequently and are often delayed.
+Android phones get fewer updates than iPhones, and when they do, they happen less frequently and are often delayed with the exception of Google's Pixels.

 The number of updates an Android phone sees over the course of its lifetime depends largely on how expensive it is, what carrier you buy it from (or if it's even purchased from a carrier at all) and what the phone maker's software support policy is.

 That's a far cry from iPhones, which are supported with major software updates for many years, no matter what.
-Take the iPhone 6s, for example, which received the most recent version of Apple's software, iOS 13, last fall, even though it originally launched with iOS 9 back in 2015.
+Take the iPhone 6S, for example, which received iOS 15, even though it originally launched with iOS 9 back in 2015.
 For comparison, consider Samsung's Galaxy S6, which launched the same year and started with Android 5.0 Lollipop.
 Not only does it lack the latest Android software, but it stopped getting updates years ago.
 It only made it as far as 7.0 Nougat when Samsung pulled the plug on support — and when the S6 did get Nougat, it arrived in March 2017, eight months after Google unveiled the update.

-Owners of Android phones don't enjoy that luxury.
+Owners of Android phones don't necessarily enjoy that luxury.
 If you need a new battery or a screen replacement and you didn't purchase a protection plan from the retailer you bought it from, you'll probably have to ship it back to the manufacturer.
 That's quite a time-consuming hassle, given how much we all depend on our phones day in and day out.
+Some reputable repair shops like uBreakiFix help bridge the gap a bit, like for Pixel phones.

 iPhone vs Android: Why Android is better

 There are phones at every price.
 The vast majority of the world's smartphones run Android, and because so many companies build Android handsets, they're available at every price range.
-There are super-cheap phones under the three-digit mark, as well as some of the best small phones and best big phones, as well as phablets and foldables far exceeding $1,000.
-No matter how much you can spend, chances are, you can find an Android device that fits your budget or offers exclusive features.
+There are cheap phones under the $500 mark like the new Pixel 5a, as well as some of the best small phones and best big phones, and phablets and foldables far exceeding $1,000.
+No matter how much you can spend, chances are you can find an Android device that fits your budget or offers exclusive features.

 It's more customizable.
 Though both iOS and Android have evolved over the years, Android has always had a reputation for being the platform for users who like to tinker and personalize their devices.
-That starts with the home screen launcher, which offers dynamic widgets and the ability to place apps anywhere on a page or in a drawer, out of sight — none of which you can do on an iPhone.
+That starts with the home screen launcher, which offers dynamic widgets and the ability to place apps anywhere on a page or in a drawer, out of sight — something the iPhone has only recently caught up to with iOS 14.
 You can even swap out your Android phone's launcher with an alternative downloaded from the Google Play store.

-Android also lets you download third-party replacements for core services — like web browsers, keyboards and media players — and set them as the default versions if you prefer a third-party app to one that was preinstalled on your phone. iOS has improved in this regard over the years — with keyboards, for example — though the implementation is still somewhat clunky.
+Android also lets you download third-party replacements for core services — like web browsers, keyboards and media players — and set them as the default versions if you prefer a third-party app to one that was preinstalled on your phone. iOS has improved in this regard over the years, though the implementation is still somewhat clunky.

 Finally, we have to talk about manufacturer skins — bespoke user interfaces and Android system software that are customized by certain phone makers, offering extra features and, often, the ability to create themes for your experience from top to bottom.
 Some Android fans prefer Google's "stock" interpretation of Android.
 However, but lots of users like phone makers' custom software, like Samsung's One UI or OnePlus' OxygenOS, because of their extra capabilities, such as the ability to take scrolling screenshots and hide photos and videos in password-protected folders.

-You can (sometimes) expand the storage (or get a headphone jack, if you're lucky).
-Although expandable storage is somewhat less popular these days, many Android phones still offer it.
+You can (sometimes) expand the storage.
+Although expandable storage is somewhat less popular these days, some Android phones still offer it.
 This allows you to use a microSD card to keep photos, apps and other media that won't fit on your device's internal memory.

 That's an amazing benefit, given the exorbitant prices that Apple and other phone makers charge to double or quadruple storage when you buy your handset.
 Why tack on another $100 to $150 to the price of a new phone just for an extra 128GB or 256GB of storage (that you're not even sure you'll need) when you can just drop $70 on a 512GB card later?

 USB-C is universal.
-Android phones largely rely on USB-C ports for charging and data transfer these days, which is superconvenient if you're one of those people who really likes to pack light and carry only one cable.
+Android phones largely rely on USB-C ports for charging and data transfer these days, which is super convenient if you're one of those people who really likes to pack light and carry only one cable.
 USB-C is also on many PCs these days, as well as on the Nintendo Switch.
-Personally, when I travel, I just take my 60-watt Chrome charger with me, and that powers my Pixel 4, MacBook Pro and Nintendo's gaming console.
 It's a beautiful thing.

 There's an actual file system (with drag-and-drop support on PC).
 Most people don't need to get their hands dirty with their smartphone's file system.
 Still, it's good to know that Android gives you that option, if you desire it.
 Even better, when you plug an Android handset into a Windows PC, you can very easily drag and drop files into folders, as if the device were just another drive.